harness/developer-hub/docs/internal-developer-portal/rbac/resources-roles.md

 ### View Access

 Every user in the account has view access to all the Workflows in IDP.
-There is an upcoming [feature request](https://developer.harness.io/roadmap/#idp) to remove view access if the user does not have view access of the pipelines powering up the Workflow.
+There is an upcoming [feature request](https://developer.harness.io/roadmap/#idp) to remove view access if the user does not have view access of the pipelines configured in the Workflow definition.
+Although even if the user can view workflows, they will not be able to execute them if they do not have access to the pipeline as described below.

 ### Execute Access

-The permission to run [IDP Self Service Workflows](https://developer.harness.io/docs/internal-developer-portal/flows/service-onboarding-pipelines) is inherited from the [access to the pipeline](https://developer.harness.io/docs/platform/role-based-access-control/rbac-in-harness/#rbac-workflow-examples) used to power them, i.e., if a user has permissions to `Run` a pipeline then only they can trigger a workflow.
+The permission to execute [IDP Self Service Workflows](https://developer.harness.io/docs/internal-developer-portal/flows/service-onboarding-pipelines) is inherited from the [access to the pipeline](https://developer.harness.io/docs/platform/role-based-access-control/rbac-in-harness/#rbac-workflow-examples) used to configure them.
+If a user has permissions to `Run` a pipeline then only they can trigger the corresponding IDP Workflow.

 ### Edit Access

-Self Service Workflows being a catalog entity has a corresponding [`catalog-info.yaml` definition file](https://developer.harness.io/docs/internal-developer-portal/catalog/register-software-component) stored in one of your Git repositories.
-You can restrict the edit access of the component definition by controlling who has access to the corresponding git repository.
-Ideally the YAML should live in the same repository as the code base so that the owners working on the application can keep their Catalog YAML up to date.
+Workflows being a catalog entity has a corresponding `workflow.yaml` or `template.yaml` definition file as well stored in one of your Git repositories.
+You can restrict the edit access of the workflow definition by controlling who has access to the corresponding Git repository.

 ### Hide Workflows